 “The best thing about this hair color is the shine and contrast between the beautiful natural color and the way it transitions to pastel pink,” says Romo.

 In order to get this gorgeous pastel-colored hair, Romo says you have to be at a level 10 blonde (inside of a banana peel).
 “It was easy to reach this on the model in the picture because her natural level is a 7 dark blonde.
-It is a long process when the hair is level 3 dark brown,” she explains.
+It’s a long process with level 3 dark brown hair,” she explains.

 Pro Tip: Be mindful you may have to return in about 2 weeks to refresh the color.